groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/cadoptions/_index.md

 **Note:** This method overrides the default implementation of the toString() method defined in the Object class.

 **Returns:**
-java.lang.String - A string representation of this object.
+java.lang.String - a string representation of this object.
 ### toString(ToStringStyle style) {#toString-org.apache.commons.lang3.builder.ToStringStyle-}
 ```
 public String toString(ToStringStyle style)